What is Vapor Intrusion?

 Why Should I Be Concerned About This Now?

 The USEPA and state environmental agencies have recently begun to place a much greater emphasis on the evaluation of vapor intrusion and its potential effect on indoor air when assessing sites with documented soil and/or groundwater contamination.
 This increased regulatory emphasis has become yet another hurdle to overcome when performing environmental due diligence during property transfers.
-The recently adopted 2013 ASTM standard for conducting Phase I Environmental Site Assessments specifically requires the environmental professional to consider the likelihood of subsurface chemical vapors when evaluating a property.
+The 2021 ASTM standard for conducting Phase I Environmental Site Assessments specifically requires the environmental professional to consider the likelihood of subsurface chemical vapors when evaluating a property.
 In recent instances, the re-opener clause of regulatory “No Further Action” letters in previously closed soil or groundwater contamination cases have been used by regulators in order to address vapor intrusion concerns.

 The regulatory concern is primarily related to human health effects of breathing indoor air impacted by toxic volatile chemicals such as benzene at petroleum sites or tetrachloroethylene (a.k.a.
 PCE or “Perc”) at dry cleaning sites.
 The regulatory threshold concentrations established for determining potential health concerns related to breathing of these vapors are often well below those that produce odors noticeable to building inhabitants, so laboratory analyses are necessary to evaluate whether problems exist.